-Generally speaking, yes, yogurt is safe to share with your favorite four-legged friend—but veterinarians warn that just because its safe doesn't mean it's the best choice for every dog.
+Generally speaking, yes, yogurt if done with certain precautions can be safe to share with your favorite four-legged friend—but veterinarians warn that just because its safe doesn't mean it's the best choice for every dog.

 Is Yogurt Safe for Dogs?

 Rich in both calcium and protein, yogurt is an extremely healthy food for humans.
 Often touted for its digestive benefits, yogurt is a well-known food source of probiotics, which are beneficial bacteria that promote gastrointestinal health.
-And, yes, these benefits can extend to our pets by offering moderate amounts of yogurt from time to time.
+These benefits may extend to our pets with small amounts of yogurt from time to time.

 However, many veterinarians agree that offering your pet a probiotic supplement formulated specifically for dogs is going to be more beneficial, as the amount of yogurt that would be recommended to offer dogs isn't going to be quite enough to provide significant health benefits.